Plant reproduction: Flowering plants

 Flowering plants, the dominant plant group, reproduce both by sexual and asexual means.
 Their distinguishing feature is that their reproductive organs are contained in flowers.
 Sexual reproduction in flowering plants involves the production of separate male and female gametophytes that produce gametes.

-The anther produces pollen grains which contain male gametophytes.
+The anther produces pollen grains that contain male gametophytes.
 The pollen grains attach to the stigma on top of a carpel, in which the female gametophytes (inside ovules) are located.
 Plants may either self-pollinate or cross-pollinate.
 The transfer of pollen (the male gametophytes) to the female stigmas occurs is called pollination.
 After pollination occurs, the pollen grain germinates to form a pollen tube that grows through the carpel's style and transports male nuclei to the ovule to fertilize the egg cell and central cell within the female gametophyte in a process termed double fertilization.
 The resulting zygote develops into an embryo, while the triploid endosperm (one sperm cell plus a binucleate female cell) and female tissues of the ovule give rise to the surrounding tissues in the developing seed.
 The fertilized ovules develop into seeds within a fruit formed from the ovary.
 When the seeds are ripe they may be dispersed together with the fruit or freed from it by various means to germinate and grow into the next generation.